louisponet/blog/content/posts/message_tracking/index.md

 ```

 # `Actor`, `Spine` and `SpineAdapters`
-Now, it becomes extremely tedious and ugly if each of the `Producers` and `Consumers` has to take care of unpacking the `data`, process it, and then produce a new `QueueMessage` with the correct `origin_t` and `publish_t`, while also publishing the timing telemetry to the right timing queues.
+Now, it becomes extremely tedious and ugly if each of the `Producers` and `Consumers` have to take care of unpacking the `data`, process it, and then produce a new `QueueMessage` with the correct `origin_t` and `publish_t`, while also publishing the timing telemetry to the right timing queues.
 Instead, I designed **Mantra** in such a way that all of this is handled behind the scenes, and sub-systems can just take care of their business logic.

 We start by defining an `Actor` trait which is implemented by each sub-system.
 An `Actor` has a `name` which is used to create timing queues, a `loop_body` implementing the business logic, and potentially the `on_init` and `on_exit` functions which are called before the main `Actor` loop starts and after it finishes, respectively.